UK blames ‘heavy-handed’ EU for Brexit deal problems

 He said unless there are major changes to the deal, Britain will invoke Article 16, a provision that lets either side suspend the agreement in exceptional circumstances.

-However, Britain has made that threat before, and Frost did not pull the trigger.
+However, Britain has made that threat before, and Frost didn’t pull the trigger.

 “But we cannot wait forever,” he said.